 - Lily-Pad Platform: The fourth stage has this, along with some hippopotamus and fish.

 - Mischief-Making Monkey: The main antagonist is a combination of this and Killer Gorilla.
-The game start with the ape setting a safari camp on fire as a prank.
+The game starts with the ape setting a safari camp on fire as a prank.

 - Reformulated Game: SG-1000 version ditches the isometric perspective and turns it into 2D side-scroller.